MariaSzubski/insight/README.md

 The final prototype is a combination of interactive elements and UI animations due to time constraints.
 It was built in HTML and jQuery, and the wrapped in PhoneGap to create a native iPad app.

+##Research & Design
-Check out http://mariaszubski.com/ws_insight.html for more information about our design process.
+Check out http://mariaszubski.com/insight.html for more information about our design process.